5G-ERA/middleware/ACTION_SERVER_README.md

 # middleware-actionserver
-Action server is responsible for the communication between the robot and the 5G-ERA Middleware.
-It is the interface between ROS and robot related applications and middleware task and resource orchestration.
+The action server is responsible for the communication between the robot and the 5G-ERA Middleware.
+It is the interface between ROS and robot-related applications and middleware tasks and resource orchestration.

 ## INTERFACE WORKFLOW:
-1) A ROS action client (running in the robot) sends an action goal using ROS action message.
-This goal has 2 properties: taskId, actionReference.
+1) A ROS action client (running in the robot) sends an action goal using the ROS action message.
+This goal has 2 properties: taskId, and action reference.
 2) A ROS action server (running in the robot) will listen to this goal request.
-It will first check if the actionReference is 0, meaning that this goal is not a subgoal of and action sequence that is already running.
+It will first check if the actionReference is 0, meaning that this goal is not a subgoal of an action sequence that is already running.

     2.1) If actionReference is 0, the action server will not need to delete any cloud native resources that may have been created for the task sequence as this is a new task that will start with step 1.
-Taking this into account, the action server will try to login to the middleware and request a plan.
-If this is successful, the action goal will change state to accepted.
-The action server will follow by sending the action sequence plan created by the middleware to the action client so the robots knows which steps should be taken to accomplish this task.
+Taking this into account, the action server will try to log in to the middleware and request a plan.
+If this is successful, the action goal will change state to accept.
+The action server will follow by sending the action sequence plan created by the middleware to the action client so the robots know which steps should be taken to accomplish this task.

    2.2) The action client will now send a new action goal with the same taskId and the first actionId from the action sequence.
 This means that the robot wants to start doing the first action within the action sequence.

-   2.3) The action server receives this new goal and see that the action reference field is not empty.
-It will try removing any previous resources alocated to this action sequence if this applies.
+   2.3) The action server receives this new goal and sees that the action reference field is not empty.
+It will try removing any previous resources allocated to this action sequence if this applies.
 Since this is the first step, the server side will not tell the middleware to delete any resources as there is none.
-After this, the server will report back to the client with a frequency of 1 minute, the state of the allocated resource to achieve this action from action sequence.
-This will loop until the action client sends a new goal meaning in wants to jump to next step.
+After this, the server will report back to the client with a frequency of 1 minute, the state of the allocated resource to achieve this action from the action sequence.
+This will loop until the action client sends a new goal meaning it wants to jump to the next step.

-   2.4) The same process will apply until the last action is reached and finish succesfully by robot.
-In this case a final action goal will be send with the taskid and the actionReference been 1.
+   2.4) The same process will apply until the last action is reached and successfully finished by a robot.
+In this case, a final action goal will be sent with the `taskid` and the `actionReference` been 1.
 This 1 will tell the action server the last action was completed, you may remove the resources and call the goal a success.
 Configure the action result to be set to successful also.

- 3) The middleware will log of out of the middleware system.
+ 3) The middleware will log out of the middleware system.

 ## Codying Enviroment set-up (windows base systems):
 1) Start by downloading git if you dont have it --> https://git-scm.com/downloads